Felipe-Gomez/riskcal/README.md

 print(f"Required noise multiplier: {noise_multiplier:.3f}")
 ```

-##### Calibrating Generic Mechanisms

-For custom mechanisms beyond DP-SGD, use the generic calibration framework.
+_Calibrating Generic Mechanisms._ For custom mechanisms beyond DP-SGD, use the generic calibration framework.
 You provide an evaluator
 function that computes privacy metrics for a given parameter value:

 ```python